 California’s Assembly Bill 899 could have a huge impact on product liability law.
 One common example used for the argument for the bill is the situation with Goodyear tires.
 In terms of types of product defects, this was a design defect as it affected their whole line of tires.
 Between 1996 and 2003, their tires had failed when mounted on RVs.
 They were shown to have failed at high speeds.
 The tires were meant for use on delivery trucks, ones that ran at low stop-and-go speeds.
 The National Highway Traffic Safety Administration opened an examination in December 2017 after the court released the records.
 It was found that 1 death and 19 injuries were attributed to the tires.
 At least 41 lawsuits were filed against the company for these tires.
 The confidentiality allowed the company to hide this evidence for nearly 20 years.
 As a consumer, this bill could drastically change the legal environment.
 It may prevent many injuries and deaths from products.

 When you buy a product you assume that it will work the way it should and it shouldn’t cause you injury.
 This isn’t always the case.
 Companies make mistakes or sometimes overlook defects in their product.
 It’s unfair.
 If you or your family has been injured by a defective product then you deserve justice and compensation.
 You need someone with a lot of experience in product liability law and can fight for your rights.
-The legal team at Compass Law Group, PC will provide you with aggressive representation and personal attention to your needs.
-You can call our office today at 800-602-4010 or 310-289-7126 for a free initial consultation.
-Or you can simply fill out our contact form.
+The legal team at Compass Law Group, LLP will provide you with aggressive representation and personal attention to your needs.